ElemeFE/element/examples/docs/en-US/input.md

 ### Clearable

-::: demo Make the Input clearable with the `clearable` attribute.
+:::demo Make the Input clearable with the `clearable` attribute.

 ```html
 <el-input